reksar/uws/README.md

 Prefixes of a `- name:` values.

 **/!/** - Ensure.
-If something wrong, try to make it OK.
+If something needs to be done, try to do it.
 Fail otherwise.

 **/*/** - Setting.